redis/redis-doc/docs/manual/programmability/eval-intro.md

 You'll notice that the _used_memory_scripts_eval_ and _number_of_cached_scripts_ metrics grow with every new script that's executed.

 As mentioned above, dynamically-generated scripts are an anti-pattern.
-Generating scripts during the applicaiton's runtime may, and probably will, exhaust the host's memory resources for caching them.
+Generating scripts during the application's runtime may, and probably will, exhaust the host's memory resources for caching them.
 Instead, scripts should be as generic as possible and provide customized execution via their arguments.

 A script is loaded to the server's cache by calling the `SCRIPT LOAD` command and providing its source code.
-The server doesn't executed the script, but instead just compiles and loads it to the server's cache.
+The server doesn't execute the script, but instead just compiles and loads it to the server's cache.
 Once loaded, you can execute the cached script with the SHA1 digest returned from the server.

 Here's an example of loading and then executing a cached script: